alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-28-rule-on-taswir-inanimate-objects.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "The ruling on Taswir of an inanimate objects"
+title: The ruling on Taswir of an inanimate objects
-hijri: "Rabi' Al-Awwal 11, 1442"
+hijri: '1442-03-11'
-source: "This was published in the Magazine of the Islamic University in Madinah"
+source: This was published in the Magazine of the Islamic University in Madinah
 lang: en
 locale: en
-category: [fatwas,taswir]
+category:
+- fatwas
+- taswir
 note: false
-summary: "Yes, this is permissible according to the Fatwa issued by the interpreter of the Qur'an and the knowledgeable scholar of the Muslim nation, Abdullah ibn 'Abbas - may Allah be pleased with him and his father."
+summary: Yes, this is permissible according to the Fatwa issued by the interpreter of the Qur'an and the knowledgeable scholar of the Muslim nation, Abdullah ibn 'Abbas
+  - may Allah be pleased with him and his father.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: